JocysCom/UMQF/MORA/analysis/einstein/entities/albert-einstein-actions.md

 ### 1 Marian Anderson - guest and friend

+Context: Einstein hosted the African American singer Marian Anderson at his home when she was denied a hotel room in Princeton, publicly demonstrating his commitment to civil rights and racial equality.

 - **ΔOS**: +0.05 (Restoration of dignity, provision of shelter, public validation)
 - **VSA**: 0.65 (High - renowned artist)
 - **Tc**: 0.20 (Specific incidents, but lasting memory)